 This paper is organized as follows.
 In section \ref{sec:GP} we present a review of Gaussian process regression for emulation and existing multi-fidelity methods.
-In section our strategy of experimental design and the choice of covariance structure in relation with reproducing kernel Hilbert spaces.
+We also provide an overview of our strategy of experimental design and explain the choice of covariance structure in relation with reproducing kernel Hilbert spaces.
 It also provides an overview of multilevel Monte Carlo and an error bound of the kriging predictor for our analysis as the background theory.
 Section 3 is the core part of this research.
 We show the novel multilevel adaptive sequential design of computer experiments (MLASCE) in the framework of multi-fidelity GPR and an algorithm for constructing it.
-Section 4 details an an independent analysis of optimal numbers of runs in the special case of tensor grid design.
-Numerical examples are given in section 5 showing MLASCE performs better than other existing multi-fidelity models.
+Section \ref{MLMC_kriging} details an independent analysis of optimal numbers of runs in the special case of tensor grid design.
+Numerical examples are given in section \ref{nume_example} showing that MLASCE performs better than other existing multi-fidelity models.
 We also demonstrate that MLASCE is robust in a realistic and multi-dimensional example of a tsunami simulation.